Which Fromm Pate Recipes Get

-Judging by its ingredients alone, Fromm Chicken and Duck Pate Grain Free looks like an above-average wet product.
+Based on its ingredients alone, Fromm Chicken and Duck Pate Grain Free looks like an above-average canned dog food.

 As a group, the brand features an average protein content of 40% and a mean fat level of 23%.
 Together, these figures suggest a carbohydrate content of 29% for the overall product line.

 And a fat-to-protein ratio of about 60%.

-Even when you consider the protein-boosting effect of the lentils and peas, this looks like the profile of a wet dog food containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas in this recipe, this looks like the profile of a wet dog food containing a notable amount of meat.

-Fromm Pate lists both grain-free and with-grain canned dog foods that use a notable amount of named meats as their main source of animal protein, thus earning the brand 4.5 stars.
+Fromm Pate lists both grain-free and grain-inclusive canned dog foods that use a notable amount of named meats as their dominant source of animal protein, thus earning the brand 4.5 stars.